clairey-zx81/json-model/README.md

 ## JSON Model Python API

-The package provides functions to load and check models from Python:
+The package provides functions to create and check models from Python:

 ```python
 import json_model as jm